AiswaryaPanicker05/Ruchi/README.md

 Recipes are displayed dynamically for the user, highlighting options for quick meals, leftover utilization, and student-friendly recipes.

 Team Contributions

 Aiswarya Panicker: Frontend development, UI/UX

 Aryanandha P P : Recipe filtering logic, Testing

+### License

+This project is licensed under the [LICENSE_NAME] License - see the  for details.

+Common License Options:

+MIT License (Permissive, widely used)
+Apache 2.0 (Permissive with patent grant)
+GPL v3 (Copyleft, requires derivative works to be open source)